Paul Kammerer: Seriality theory

 Kammerer's other passion was collecting coincidences.
-He published a book with the title Das Gesetz der Serie (The Law of the Series, never translated into English) in which he recounted some 100 anecdotes of coincidences that had led him to formulate his theory of seriality.
+His book Das Gesetz der Serie (The Law of the Series, translated into English by Jason David Bulkele as The Law of Seriality) in which he recounted some 100 anecdotes of coincidences that had led him to formulate his theory of seriality.

 He postulated that all events are connected by waves of seriality.
 The unknown forces would cause what is perceived as just the peaks, or groupings and coincidences.
-Kammerer was known, for example, to make notes in public parks of what numbers of people were passing by, how many carried umbrellas etc. Albert Einstein called the idea of seriality "interesting, and by no means absurd", and Carl Jung drew upon Kammerer's work in his essay Synchronicity.
+Kammerer was known, for example, for making notes in public parks of what numbers of people were passing by, noting, for example, how many carried umbrellas.
+Albert Einstein called the idea of seriality "interesting, and by no means absurd", and Carl Jung drew upon Kammerer's work in his essay Synchronicity.
 Arthur Koestler reported that when he was doing research for his biography on Kammerer, he was subjected to "a meteor shower" of coincidences, as if Kammerer's ghost were grinning down at him and saying, "I told you so!"

+The standard explanation is that events he observed are simply independent and natural, as such are grouped spontaneously and inevitably with some smaller probability in accordance with Poisson distribution which features Poisson clumping.
+Standard science has many sufficient tools for explaining series or bursts in different processes.